CefasRepRes/agriforwards-summer-school-2022/cefas.md

 12:30 Lunch (Delivered from the Bowling Green Cafe)

+During the lunch period, Stephen Clarke and Martin Cliffen will be on hand to show our remotely piloted aircraft fleet (no touching please!) and answer any questions you may have.

+13:30 Remotely Piloted Aircraft (RPA) applications - Sara Stones (via Teams)

-13:30 Statistics and data science - David Maxwell
+13:40 Statistics and data science - David Maxwell

-13:40 Data science applications - Joe Ribeiro
+13:50 Data science applications - Joe Ribeiro

-13:50 Hydrodynamic modelling - Lianne Harrison
+14:00 Hydrodynamic modelling - Lianne Harrison

-14:00 Satellite oceanography - Tiago Silva
+14:10 Satellite oceanography - Tiago Silva

 14:10 Q & A

-Networking.
-Work on the challenge
+14:30 Student Panel Session (KH)

+15:30 Challenge planning

+16:30 Evening: Rounders / Frisbee / Football on the beach, or work on the challenge (weather dependent).

 18:00 Meet at Pakefield Plaice to pick up our fish and chips.
 (What3words [///apprehend.vandalism.tablet](https://w3w.co/apprehend.vandalism.tablet))